 The level and type of high school courses and consistency and trends of grades are also considered.
 Other factors such as co- or extracurricular activities, community service, personal statement/essay, recommendations, special talents and leadership are also considered.
 Primary emphasis, however, is placed on academic credentials.
+Although SAT or ACT scores are not required for admission to the B.S. in Education programs, satisfactory scores on these assessments are required for teacher preparation (see information below).

 For additional information, see the School of Education’s website.